RowDaBoat/cclap/README.md

-# cclap - Configuration and Command Line Arguments Parser
+# Cliquet
+A tool for building CLI applications.

-From a single configuration object definition, `cclap` can:
+From a single configuration object definition, `cliquet` can:
 - parse options from command line arguments in long (`--opt`) and short (`-o`) forms.
 - parse settings from a configuration file.
 - get defaults from an instance of the configuration object.
 - get a merged configuration object prioritizing in the following order: command line arguments, configurations, and defaults.
 - build a help message detailing each option, their types, default values, and usage.

-`cclap` is not designed to take over, resolve, and/or automate every possible use case of a command line application, but rather serves as a non-intrusive tool to simplify the creation of one.
+`cliquet` is not designed to take over, resolve, and/or automate every possible use case of a command line application, but rather serves as a non-intrusive tool to simplify the creation of one.

 ## Documentation
-The API reference is available [here](https://rowdaboat.github.io/cclap/).
+The API reference is available [here](https://rowdaboat.github.io/cliquet/).

 ### Usage